AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-rethinkdb/readme.md

 Deepstream in comparison is a full, data-base agnostic realtime server.
 It provides higher level structures like data-sync, pub/sub and request/response, making it more flexible.
 Deepstream is horizontally scalable via clustering and is highly tuned for performance and speed, using an intermediate caching layer for faster data-access.

 #### How to use RethinkDB with deepstream.io
 Deepstream offers a database connector plugin for RethinkDB and optionally also a search provider that creates realtime queries based on dynamic list names.
-RethinkDB and the search provider are also part of the [extended Docker-image](TODO).
+RethinkDB and the search provider are also part of the [Compose file for Docker](/install/docker-compose/).

 **Installing the RethinkDB storage connector**